JourneyOfCyber/JourneyOfCyber/Dos with ettercap and script/README.md

-# DoS attacks using Ettercap + Python script for detecting such attacks.
+# Network DoS Attack, Detection with Python and pfSense Mitigation

 ### Objective
 Carried out a DoS attack using Ettercap in a lab environment which caused pfSense to become unresponsive and significantly disrupt network traffic.
 After analysing the impact, I developed and tested a Python script to help detect potential DoS attacks.